GluuFederation/docs-cb-prod/docs/source/index.md

 ## Overview

-The Gluu Server 4.0 supports Couchbase Enterprise Edition (EE) as a database backend.
-Couchbase can be us as an alternative to LDAP, or in addition to LDAP using the new "hybrid" mode, documented [below](#hybrid-backend).
+[Gluu Server 4.0](https://gluu.org/docs/ce/4.0) and onward supports Couchbase Enterprise Edition (EE) as a database backend.
+Couchbase can be used as an alternative to LDAP, or in addition to LDAP using "hybrid" mode as documented [below](#hybrid-backend).

 ## Installation